Albrecht-S/fltk/README.CMake.txt

  2.2  Options
 --------------

-Options can be specified to cmake with the -D flag:
+Options can be specified to CMake with the -D flag:

     cmake -D <OPTION_NAME>=<OPTION_VALUE>